 Finally, you should test your container before a disaster strikes to check for leaks.

-2. Use Fireproof and Waterproof Safes
+Use Waterproof Safes

 Waterproof containers are a great storage option, but they’re not the most reliable when compared to other options like waterproof and fireproof safes.
 These types of safes are built to withstand the dangers of natural disasters like hurricanes, flooding, and earthquakes.